- Trustee 1779-1780

 - Professor of Oriental and German languages 1782-1784

-John Christopher Kunze was born in Germany.
-After his parents died in 1758, he received his early education at the orphanage in Halle before studying history, philosophy, and theology at the University of Leipzig.
-He then worked as a teacher and an orphanage inspector before becoming ordained.
+John Christopher (Johann Christoph) Kunze was born in Arten in the Electorate of Saxony, Germany.
+After his parents died in 1758, he received his early education at the orphanage in Halle an der Saale and in Roßleben and Merseburg before studying history, philosophy, and theology at the University of Leipzig.
+He then worked as a teacher and an orphanage inspector before being ordained in 1770 at Wernigerode.

-In 1770 Rev. Kunze came to Philadelphia to serve as second pastor at St. Michael’s and Zion’s congregation.
-The following year he married Rev. Henry Muhlenberg’s daughter Henrietta.
-He founded Philadelphia’s Lutheran Theological Seminary in 1773.
-In 1779 he succeeded his father-in-law as pastor of Zion Lutheran Church.
+In 1770 Rev. Kunze came to Philadelphia to serve as second pastor at St. Michael’s and Zion’s Lutheran congregation.
+The following year he married Rev. Henry A. Muhlenberg’s daughter Henrietta.
+He established a short-lived Seminarium in 1773 that provided a classical education to German-speaking students that would prepare them for college or the ministry.
+In 1779 he succeeded his father-in-law as pastor of St. Michael’s-Zion Lutheran Church.

 Rev. Kunze, as the senior minister of the Lutheran Church in Philadelphia, served from 1779 to 1780 as an ex officio member of the board of trustees of the University of the State of Pennsylvania (now the University of Pennsylvania).
 He relinquished his seat on the board when he was appointed German professor of philology in 1780 and professor of Oriental and German languages during a reorganization of the University faculty in 1782.